 Court docs: Spokane Valley attempted murder suspect shot man at car wash over yellow Beetle

 Sep.
-7—A yellow Volkswagen Beetle was at the center of a shooting in Spokane Valley that left one man with life-threatening injuries last month, according to court documents.
+8—A yellow Volkswagen Beetle was at the center of a shooting in Spokane Valley last month that left one man with life-threatening injuries , according to court documents.

 Sabrina Heaton, 31, made her first court appearance Tuesday after her arrest over the weekend on suspicion of attempted murder.

-Note: Editor's Note: A previous version of the story incorrectly indicated which Heaton allegedly lent Carson the yellow beetle.
-Sabrina Heaton allegedly lent the vehicle.